kayshcache/gva-cash-float-fullstack-app/README.md

 ### React Router for Pages
 Using react router, see ./src/pages/Home.js for the example stateful component.
 ## Installation Procedure
+### Auth0 for user management
+This app uses Auth0.com for its user authentication and backend API security.
+See [Auth0 API Docs](https://auth0.com/docs/api/management/v2/) docs for more information See [Calling an API](https://auth0.com/docs/quickstart/spa/react/02-calling-an-api) for details of how the backed is secured.
 ### Api Settings with .env
 Your credentials need to go into a .env file in for the backend: ./express-api/.env
 ```